 We have been mentioned in the media a few times and thought you may be interested to read them.
-Here is the list of articles or other mentions in the media:
+Here is the list of articles or other mentions in the media in 2011:

 We try the lighter, creamy Four Brothers Reserve label with a slightly caramel flavour, the sweet Horsham Downs Country with big floral notes, then Marokopa Spring which is notable for its intense peppery finish.